AI Agents

 Before asking "can AI replace this tool?" ask three questions:

 Can you name the specific process?
-Not "finance operations" but the reconciliation run: ERP cross-referenced against bank feed and expense management, rules applied, exceptions flagged.
+Not "finance operations" — the reconciliation run: ERP cross-referenced against bank feed and expense management, defined rules applied, discrepancies identified, exceptions flagged.
 Named.
 Scoped.
 Defined at the level of inputs, outputs, and the exceptions that need human review.
+If you cannot write this in two sentences, the process is not yet scoped enough to build.

 Are the data sources accessible and consistent?
 The reconciliation agent reads three systems.
 Each returns clean, structured data when queried.
-A process that depends on inconsistent or unstandardised data is not agent-ready.
-Not because of AI, but because of the data.
+A process that depends on inconsistent or unstandardised data is not agent-ready — not because of AI, but because of the data.
+This is readiness work, and it must come before build.

-SaaS tools are designed for the general case.
-They are built for teams of ten, for multiple users with different needs, for dashboards no single operator will ever use in full.
+SaaS tools are designed for the general case — built for teams of ten, for multiple users with different needs, for dashboards no single operator will ever use in full.
 The monthly licence is the cost of renting general-purpose capability to solve a specific-process problem.

 Frequently asked questions